therabidbanana/eventbrite/README.markdown

 Known Bugs
 ----------

-1. This library has no specs.
-I tested everything in IRB. :(
+1. This library's testing coverage is almost zero.
+I'm working on it.

 A Note About App Keys
 ---------------------